nanotalks/recipes/Asian Main Dish/Crispy Pork Belly.md

 4. Carefully pour 2 tbsp on Shaoxing cooking wine into the bottom of the tin foil.
 5. Use a brush, apply apple cider vinegar to the skin
 6. Pour sea salt over the skin.
 Cover completely, about 1-2cm thick
-7. Place the pork in the preheated oven and roast for 1 hour
+7. Place the pork in the preheated oven and roast for 40min
-8. After the 1 hour, remove the pork from the oven, and remove the sea salt and foil cover.
+8. Remove the pork from the oven, and remove the sea salt and foil cover.
 9. Set the oven on broil and place the pork, completely uncovered, onto the top rack.
-Broil for 10-20 minutes, until the skin has bubbled over completely
+Broil for 10 minutes, until the skin has bubbled over completely
 10. Remove the pork from the oven and allow to rest for 15min before serving

 ![Final presentation of Crispy Pork Belly](Images/Crispy%20Pork%20Belly%20-%20Overview.jpg)